What is TimberTop?

 What else can I do at Dominion Park?

 Dominion Park is one of Saint John’s truest gems and is the perfect place to spend some leisurely time outside.
-In addition to TimberTop Adventures, Dominion Park visitors can enjoy a sandy beach and warm water swimming (during the 2020 season there will life guards for 4-5 days a week starting on July 6th).
+In addition to TimberTop Adventures, Dominion Park visitors can enjoy a sandy beach and warm water swimming.
 Swing sets and barbecues are also onsite, and kayaks are also available for rent in advance from Go Fundy Events.
 In addition, Dominion Park is part of the Stonehammer UNESCO Global Geopark, North America’s first geopark showing the geological history of our region.

-There are less slots and days available this season – why is that?
+There are less slots and days available the 2021 season – why is that?

 This season will be a shorter season versus past seasons.
-We will be open during the summer for 11 weeks, and for 5 days a week.
+We will be open during the summer for 5 days a week and during the Fall on weekends (we will possibly be open in the Spring on weekends as well).
 We highly recommend completing your bookings well in advance to ensure you are able to come on the day of your choosing and avoid disappointment.

 Are there washrooms onsite?